- 4.5/5.0 (21 reviews)

 November 08, 2017 EVENT 5th Annual Bad Faith Claims & Litigation Strategies ExecuSummit - Who is Afraid of the Big Bad Wolf?

-Kathy Maus and David Krouk from Butler Weihmuller Katz Craig along with co-presenter Beth Zaro Green will be presenting in Uncasville, CT at the 5th Annual Bad Faith Claims & Litigation Strategies ExecuSummit on the topic of Who is Afraid of the Big Bad Wolf?
+Kathy Maus and David Krouk from Butler Weihmuller Katz Craig along with co-presenter Beth Zaro Green presented in Uncasville, CT at the 5th Annual Bad Faith Claims & Litigation Strategies ExecuSummit on the topic of Who is Afraid of the Big Bad Wolf?

 November 02, 2017 EVENT 2017 DRI Northeast Regional Claims Conference - Bad Faith: Defusing the Fuse

-Kathy Maus from Butler Weihmuller Katz Craig along with co-presenter Peter Kochenburger, will be presenting in Hartford, CT at the 2017 DRI Northeast Regional Claims Conference on the topic of Bad Faith: Defusing the Fuse .
+Kathy Maus from Butler Weihmuller Katz Craig along with co-presenter Peter Kochenburger, presented in Hartford, CT at the 2017 DRI Northeast Regional Claims Conference on the topic of Bad Faith: Defusing the Fuse .

 February 21, 2017 EVENT IADC Midyear Meeting - What has Eight Corners and is Not a Cube?
 Issues Arising from the Duty to Defend